jasp-stats/jasp-desktop/Resources/Help/analyses/bayesianmetaanalysis.md

 - Random effects: performs a random effects Bayesian meta-analysis.
 - Model averaged: performs a model averaged Bayesian meta-analysis.
 Averages over the fixed and random effects models.
 Fixed and random effects results are also given.
 - Constrained random effects
-  - All postive: performs a constrained random effects Bayesian meta-analysis, where the effect size estimates are constrained to be postive.
+  - All positive: performs a constrained random effects Bayesian meta-analysis, where the effect size estimates are constrained to be positive.
   - All negative: performs a constrained random effects Bayesian meta-analysis, where the effect size estimates are constrained to be negative.

 #### Bayes Factor